Frequently asked questions

 You can find full details about the information we need and how we use it in our Privacy Policy.

-We do accept help from family members and friends for the deposit on the property you’re buying.
+We do accept help from related persons and extended family members for the deposit on the property you’re buying.

 However, we’ll need them to sign a gifted deposit letter.
 This letter confirms that the deposit is a gift and doesn’t need to be paid back, and that the giver doesn’t have any financial interest in the property.